 I was in a nice flat in some converted barns; there were around 7 other flats in the area.
 We had a private car park that was well off road; there were usually around 12 cars parked up.
-The first bike stolen was a Pulse Adrenaline 125, which had been in a package deal including a helmet and lock, a cheap lock as it turned out (I learnt my lesson!), it was secured around a metal waste water pipe.
-Ironically I had just decided to sell my bike, but instead I came outside to find the lock chopped in two and my cover left in the mud.
+The first bike stolen was a Pulse Adrenaline 125.
+This had been in a package deal including a helmet and lock.
+A cheap lock as it turned out (I learnt my lesson!).
+It was secured around a metal wastewater pipe.
+Ironically I had just decided to sell my bike, but instead.
+I came outside to find the lock chopped in two and my cover left in the mud.

-I was still locked into my contract at the flat for 6 more months and I had to get to work.
+I was locked into my contract at the flat for 6 months.
+I had to get to work.
 So I got my second bike, a BMW F800GS and made sure they could not get through the chains.
-I secured my bike to a metal lamp post, with the Kryptonite D lock chained through the frame, and Oxford HD chain lock through the rear wheel.
-I parked directly outside the flats, where it was well lit.
+I secured my bike to a metal lamp post.
+With the Kryptonite D lock chained through the frame.
+An Oxford HD chain lock through the rear wheel.
+I parked in a well-lit area, directly outside the flats.
 A couple of months in, once again I went outside to find no bike.
-After nearly passing out, I called the police who had already found my bike, around the corner from my flat.
+After nearly passing out.
+I called the police who had already found my bike, around the corner from my flat.

-The post I had my bike attached to had been bent over, somehow.
+The post I had my bike attached to had been bent over.
 Perhaps they dragged it over with a truck.
 They could not get through the chains or

 locks, so they slid my bike off the post.
-The chains were scratched up, but all still attached and locked to my bike.
+The chains were scratched up.
+They were still attached and locked to my bike.
 Once realising they couldn’t hot wire the BMW, they tried to set fire to it.
 Showing their lack of knowledge, they tried to set light to where they thought, was the petrol tank.
 This just caused charring to the panels and unfortunately some wire damage.